haxordx/challenges/README.md

-# Haxor DX Bug Bounty
+# Haxor DX Bounty

 > Haxor is a community of developers that helps devtools maintainers improve their developer experience (DX).

 ## Welcome

-Hello and welcome to the Haxor DX Bug Bounty!
+Hello and welcome to the Haxor DX Bounty!

 As a member of Haxor, you get to learn about new tools, help influence their future, and **earn swag and prizes**!
 Every bug we find helps the next developer save time.